fmastrogiuseppe/fmastrogiuseppe.github.io/publications.markdown

 <br>

-For a fully updated list of publications, see also my [Google Scholar](http://scholar.google.fr/citations?user=S5pLgmUAAAAJ&hl=en) page
+For an updated list of publications, see also my [Google Scholar](http://scholar.google.fr/citations?user=S5pLgmUAAAAJ&hl=en) page

 <br>